-The FAST Fund is a six-year-old non-profit organization that provides quick, financial assistance to Milwaukee Area Technical College (MATC) students experiencing economic emergencies, so they stay enrolled and graduate.
+The FAST Fund is a seven-year-old non-profit organization that provides quick, financial assistance to Milwaukee Area Technical College (MATC) students experiencing economic emergencies, so they stay enrolled and graduate.

 An alarming 20% of MATC’s students are homeless during the year, and close to 50% are food insecure.
 While most MATC students work, most are employed in low-wage, part-time occupations.
 As a result, almost 70% qualify for Pell Grants.